resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Launch your own instance

-Get students to walk through the creation of an instance, following in Anna's footsteps.
-Once they've done this they can shut it down again.
+**Activity 3** Get students to walk through the creation of an instance, following in Anna's footsteps.

+Please hold up a Red sticky note if you need help and a Green one once you are done.

+**Activity 4** Once they've done this challenge them to terminate it.

+Please hold up a Red sticky note if you need help and a Green one once you are done.